Why All Manufacturers Build Their MES System — Part 2

 The Problem: This valuable historical data was trapped in machine-level databases with no connection to broader business systems.

-The Fuuz AI Solution Architecture
+The Fuuz Solution Architecture

-Core MES Foundation (ISA-95 Standard)
+Core MES Foundation

-Fuuz AI implemented the industry-standard ISA-95 manufacturing execution framework:
+Fuuz implemented a standard manufacturing execution framework:

 Organizational Structure: